jesusvasquez333/ProgramFPGA-docker/README.md

 ## Building the image

+When a tag is pushed to this github repository, a new Docker image is automatically built and push to its [Dockerhub repository](https://hub.docker.com/r/jesusvasquez333/program-fpga) using travis.

-The provided script *build_docker.sh* will automatically build the docker image.
-It will tag the resulting image using the same git tag string (as returned by `git describe --tags --always`).
+The resulting docker image is tagged with the same git tag string (as returned by `git describe --tags --always`).

 ## How to get the container